fbpx Skip to content

 • Possibly crampons

 As you can see, the amount of equipment needed for a ski tour should not be underestimated.
-Once you have everything you need, it's a matter of finding the right Destination for a Ski tour select.
+Once you have everything you need, it's a matter of finding the right Destination for a Ski tour | Arlberg select.
 Beginners do their first attempts best in the ski area on the secured slope.
 But be careful!
 During skiing operations, it is essential that ascending skiers stay on the edge of the piste to avoid collisions with descending skiers.
 Many ski areas now also have specially signposted routes for ski tourers.
 After the ski areas close for the day, the pistes are closed - also for ski tourers.
 The reason is grooming and maintenance work with snowcats, which can endanger winter sports enthusiasts.
 Of course, at the beginning you can also tackle simple forest trail tours to alpine pastures.

 What is important is that one's Tours plans correctly.
 To do this, you have to know the Weather forecast read the Avalanche situation report and choose a tour that is appropriate for the conditions.